United States in World War I: Postwar and occupation

 Following the armistice, American troops played a role in the Allied occupation of the German Rhine from 1919 until 1923.
-The American occupation zone was centrally located in along Moselle.
-Initially occupation troops numbered 250,000, but due to the rapid demobilization of the military following the war's end, the number was reduced to 20,000 by the end of 1919.
+The American occupation zone was centrally located in the Rhineland along the Moselle.
+Initially occupation troops numbered 250,000, but due to the rapid demobilization of the military following the signing of the Treaty of Versailles, the number was reduced to 20,000 by the end of 1919.
 US troops would stay in Germany for four years until President Warren Harding ordered the return of all remaining soldiers in early 1923.
 American troops left Germany shortly afterwards and their occupation zone was turned over to the French.

 The government promptly ended wartime contracts, ended the draft, and started to bring home its troops from Europe as fast as transport became available.
 However, there was no GI Bill or financial or educational benefits for veterans, and the lack became a major political issue, especially for the large veterans' groups such as the Veterans of Foreign Wars and the new American Legion.
-The readjustment period was marked by soaring unemployment, massive strikes, and race riots in 1919.
-The public demanded a return to "normalcy", and repudiated Wilson with the 1920 election of conservative Republican Warren G. Harding.
+The readjustment period was rough, marked by soaring unemployment, massive strikes, race riots in 1919, and the deadly spread of Spanish flu made worse by returning troops.
+Despite Wilson's relative popularity during the war, by the end of his presidency the public demanded a return to "normalcy", and repudiated his policies in the 1920 election of conservative Republican Warren G. Harding, winning in a landslide.